 * Sterling retreats from recent 13-month high vs dollar

-* Euro vulnerable to Spain delay on rescue package
+* Euro vulnerable to Spain dithering on rescue package

-* Pound seen supported by talk of EU farm subsidy payments
+* Pound seen helped by talk of EU farm subsidy payments

-LONDON, Sept 26 (Reuters) - Sterling edged lower for a third straight day against a buoyant U.S. dollar on Wednesday as perceived riskier currencies were under pressure on growing concerns about Spain's delay in requesting a bailout.
+LONDON, Sept 26 (Reuters) - Sterling fell for a third straight day against a buoyant U.S. dollar on Wednesday as perceived riskier currencies were under pressure on growing concerns about Spain dithering on a bailout.

 But the UK currency's losses were likely to be checked as it outperformed the euro.
 The single currency has retreated from a three-month high struck on Sept.
 14 to trade near its lowest levels in three weeks against the pound.
-The euro was lower on the day at 79.50 pence, not far from its trough of 79.36 pence.
+The euro was slightly lower on the day at 79.60 pence.

 The pound is likely to be helped by talk of farm subsidy payments due later in the week, which the European Union makes to the UK once a year.
-The subsidy could see around three billion euros of flows into the UK, market players said.
+The subsidy could see 3 billion euros of flows into the UK, market players said.

 "A risk-off mood is settling over the markets and that is impacting sterling/dollar," said John Hardy, FX strategist at Saxo Bank.